 The patent claim is of paramount importance.
-A patent claim is the section of the patent specification, which highlights to any third parties what they can and cannot do — after the patent has been granted — as far as the invention is concerned.
+A patent claim is the section of a patent, which highlights to any third parties what they can and cannot do — after the patent has been granted — as far as the invention is concerned.

-From a legal perspective, a patent claim is used to establish the outlines of any legal rights after the patent has been granted.
-Each patent specification must include a patent claim or patent claims that determines the scope of the invention for which protection is sought.
+From a legal perspective, patent claims are used to establish the scope of its legal rights after the patent has been granted.
+Each patent specification must include one or more patent claims that determine the invention’s scope for which protection is sought.

 Fundamentally, patent claims fall into two categories: Independent claims and dependent claims.

-The initial claim is ordinarily an independent claim that sets the precedent for the protection sought by the invention.
-Independent claims are frequently broader compared to dependent claims, this is to deter would-be infringers from bypassing the independent claim.
+The initial claim is ordinarily an independent claim that sets a precedent for the protection sought by the invention.
+Independent claims are frequently broader than dependent claims to deter would-be infringers from bypassing the independent claim.

 There are typically three types of independent claims:

 - A claim for a way of making something

 - A claim for a way of using something

 Dependent claims refer to an earlier or independent claim and limit their scope.
 Dependent claims comparatively narrow the scope of a previous claim.
 Moreover, dependent claims hone the protection that is sought for an invention.